 Will there be anything to eat?

 Yep!
-Iron Grate, Lumpia City, Fox Fire, Drift, and Honeypie (bakery) will be around to sell food on-site.
-Otherwise, if you wish to break away for a bite, Vanguard is a short walk away, as are Hi-Fi, Hué, Honeypie, Crafty Cow, Hot Head Fried Chicken, Hungry Sumo Sushi Bar, and a number of other excellent restaurants.
+Foxfire, Twisted Plants, Iron Grate, Drift, Hué, and Cafe Corazon will sell food and non-alcoholic beverages.
+Otherwise, if you wish to break away for a bite, Vanguard is a short walk away, as are Hi-Fi, Honeypie, Crafty Cow and Hot Head Fried Chicken, Hungry Sumo Sushi Bar, and a number of other excellent restaurants.

 How does this benefit charity again?

 Beyond being a means of celebration and cause for local businesses to have a major single-day boom during a typically slow season, there’s also a beneficial bent to Mitten Fest.
 Previous installments have brought in considerable donations of clothing, food, and cash to Hunger Task Force.
-Compost Crusader will also be on site to help limit waste.
+Seidel tells us last year’s Mitten Fest raised a record-setting total of $2,975.10 in cash donations.
+That impressive figure was approximately $800 or $900 more than 2018’s sum.
+Last year’s event also brought in over 5,000 pounds of food donations as well (more than double 2018’s total).
+Clothing collected filled more than five 4 foot by 4 foot by 3 foot boxes, which is the equivalent of 105 bags of clothing.
+In addition to Hunger Task Force’s involvement, Compost Crusader will also be on site to help limit waste.

 Is there anything else I should know?